 “Respiratory students and practitioners should be strongly encouraged to seek higher education beyond the associate’s degree entry level to the bachelor’s level—but while they practice clinically, not before,” says Professor Deryl Gulliford, a member of IU’s senior faculty of respiratory therapy.

 Professor Gulliford believes that IU provides excellent options for working respiratory therapists to continue their education while continuing to serve their patients, hospitals, and communities.
 “The bachelor’s degree can be accomplished in a reasonable timeframe, without relocating and without giving up employment in the field.
 In fact, this degree is best achieved while practicing in the field, applying course concepts to the real world.”

 IU’s respiratory therapy programs are accredited by the Commission on Accreditation for Respiratory Care (CoARC).

-Find out more about the online respiratory therapy programs at Independence University by visiting http://www.independence.edu or calling 1-888-856-5310.
+Find out more about the online respiratory therapist programs at Independence University by using the form below or calling 1-888-856-5310.

 Christopher Bigelow is a copywriter for Independence University, with over twenty years of experience in marketing and corporate communications.

 Share this blog post: